Chapter 23

 they met, both bands competed head on for the same prime busking

-patch in the city, outside the Station Centraal.
+patch in the city, slap bang in Dam Square.
 The Works were

 unused to such hot competition making a dent in their takings.
 A